The Perfect Candidate

 The Perfect Candidate (المرشحة المثالية) is a 2019 Saudi Arabian drama film directed by Haifaa al-Mansour.
 It was selected to compete for the Golden Lion at the 76th Venice International Film Festival.
 It was also selected as the Saudi Arabian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

 A young female Saudi doctor's run for office in the local city elections forces her family and community to accept their town's first female candidate.

+Her becoming a candidate is an accidental result of her attempt to apply for a permit to leave the country.
+She runs her campaign around a single issue, that the road to the hospital be improved.
+Although many women agree with her message, they are intimidated by their guardians, and the men in her community don't take her seriously.